Fibre-Product Stability, Kummer Gluing, and Composita for Universal Koszulity: Preliminaries

 Let $G_1, G_2, G_0$ be profinite groups, and suppose $G_0$ embeds as a closed subgroup of both $G_1$ and $G_2$.
-The \emph{free (profinite) product with amalgamation}
+The free profinite product with amalgamation

 is the profinite completion of the abstract amalgamated free product of $G_1$ and $G_2$ over $G_0$.
-In the language of profinite Bass-Serre theory (see \cite{SerreTrees,SerreGaloisCohomology}), such an amalgam corresponds to the fundamental group of a profinite graph of groups with two vertices (corresponding to $G_1$ and $G_2$) connected by an edge (corresponding to the common subgroup $G_0$).
-The cohomology of such an amalgam is controlled by a Mayer-Vietoris-type long exact sequence.
+In the language of profinite Bass--Serre theory, such an amalgam corresponds to the fundamental group of a profinite graph of groups with two vertices and one edge.

-More precisely, let $M$ be a discrete $G$-module (equivalently, a continuous $G$-module with the discrete topology on $M$).
-Then there exists a long exact sequence in continuous cohomology
+Let $M$ be a discrete $G$-module.
+Then there exists a Mayer--Vietoris long exact sequence in continuous cohomology (see, for instance, \cite{LorensenProfiniteMV,NeukirchSchmidtWingberg,SerreTrees})